isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 ## Setup workflow

-To enable Headless Adaptive Forms on your Forms as a Cloud Service Sandbox, enable `Forms - Digital enrolment` solution for your AEM Cloud Service program, create an Archetype 37 or later based project on your local machine, and push it to your Forms as a Cloud Service environment.
+To enable Headless adaptive forms on your Forms as a Cloud Service Sandbox, enable `Forms - Digital enrolment` solution for your AEM Cloud Service program, create an Archetype 37 or later based project on your local machine, and push it to your Forms as a Cloud Service environment.
 The complete process is:

 ![Workflow to setup development environment for a Forms as a Cloud Service Sandbox](assets/FORMS-HLAF-SANDBOX-PRODUCTION-ENR.png)